 I also see that SUMO restaurants are hiring, perhaps you’ve already seen their advert on FB.

 Living in Tromsø I also happen to know that Scandic Hotels needs people.
 Walk in with CV and application letter, and see what’s happening.
-Otherwise, you can check this FB group called Servitør-Kokk-Bartender where there are many offers lately since this is an industry that suffers the most after Covid.
+Otherwise, you can check this FB group called Servitør-Kokk-Bartender, where there are many recent offers since this industry suffered the most after Covid.
+Staffers can also be a site to look at.
+Check the link here.

-Bakeries and pastries can be also good places, and if you have a recognized diploma in the field is even better.
+Bakeries and pastries can also be good places, and having a recognized diploma in the field is even better.

-A tourist guide is also a possibility, especially if you speak several languages.
-You will learn what you need to say, and there are big chances that you will also be speaking your native language to tourists.
+A tourist guide is also possible, especially if you speak several languages.
+You will learn what you need to say, and there are chances you will also speak your native language to tourists.
+Check Arctic Guide Services.
+Click on the name, find e-mail addresses for contact, and you may be lucky with a job.

 3. IT – Computer world is international.
 Therefore English is the primary programming language.
 Here it also depends on the employer and how much they demand you.
 Some may pay for Norwegian courses, and I suggest you take the offer and learn as much as possible.
 I know many people who regret not doing so when they have been offered the chance.

-Here there are several companies that hire students who only speak English: Equinor, Subsea7, DNV, Yara, SAP, ELOP, Norsk Hydro.
+Here several companies hire students who only speak English: Equinor, Subsea7, DNV, Yara, SAP, ELOP, Norsk Hydro.
 Click on the name of each of them and see where they take you and where you can apply for an internship or a job.

 4. International companies: